werediver/moka-machine/log/README.md

 _2022-10-08 Saturday_

-I implemented some basic (bang-bang with a deadband) closed loop control logic in the firmware and ran a test.
+I implemented some basic (bang-bang with a deadband ±0.2℃ as per the NCIR thermometer) closed loop control logic in the firmware and ran a test.

 At first, the program was stopping when the resonant converter was turning on or off.
 Trying to fight this I put ferrite rings on the longest wires coming to the NCIR thermometer and the resonant converter.